To use vSphere HA, you must be aware of the following additional interoperability issues.

 - VMCP does not support vSphere Fault Tolerance.
-If VMCP is enabled for a cluster using Fault Tolerance, the affected FT virtual machines will automatically receive overrides that disable VMCP.
+If VMCP is activated for a cluster using Fault Tolerance, the affected FT virtual machines will automatically receive overrides that deactivate VMCP.

 - VMCP does not detect or respond to accessibility issues for files located on vSAN datastores.
 If a virtual machine's configuration and VMDK files are located only on vSAN datastores, they are not protected by VMCP.